UPDATED – 17- 9 -18

 How Does Invisalign Work?

 Invisalign treatment is done under the supervision of a qualified orthodontist.
-During an initial consultation your doctor will discuss your case in detail and determine whether Invisalign is a good fit for you.
-If you decide to move forward, your doctor will take x-rays, pictures, and make impressions of your teeth which are used to create a 3D image of your mouth.
+During an initial consultation, your doctor will discuss your case in detail and determine whether Invisalign is a good fit for you.
+If you decide to move forward, your doctor will take x-rays, pictures, and make impressions of your teeth.
+These are used to create a 3D image of your mouth.
 A custom treatment plan is developed which maps out the exact movement of your teeth over the course of your treatment.
-At this point your doctor will be able to tell you how long you can expect treatment to take and will provide you the first of a series of custom aligners.
+At this point, your doctor will be able to tell you how long you can expect treatment to take and will provide you the first of a series of custom aligners.

 Aligners must be worn 20-22 hours a day, and should only be removed when eating or brushing your teeth.
 Every two weeks the aligner is changed out and your teeth gradually shift into place over the course of the treatment period.
-Although it varies based on the severity of the issue, treatment for adults typically takes about a year, and for teens the treatment time is comparable with that of traditional braces.
-With each new aligner you will be able to see the progress you are making towards a mouthful of straight teeth and a beautiful smile.
+Although it varies based on the severity of the issue, treatment for adults typically takes about a year.
+For teens, the treatment time is comparable with that of traditional braces.
+With each new aligner, you will be able to see the progress you are making towards a mouthful of straight teeth and a beautiful smile.